saichandglobal/ssss/.gitlab/issue_templates/incident_review.md

 <!--
 **Please note:** if the incident relates to sensitive data, or is security related consider labeling this issue with ~security and mark it confidential.

 ***

+The purpose of this Incident Review is to serve as a classroom to help us better understand the root causes of an incident.
+Treating it as a classroom allows us to create the space to let us focus on devising the mechanisms needed to prevent a similar incident from recurring in the future.
+A root cause can **never be a person** and this Incident Review should be written to refer to the system and the context rather than the specific actors.
+As placeholders for names, consider the usage of nouns like "technician", "engineer on-call", "developer", etc..

 -->

 Incident: gitlab-com/gl-infra/production#NNN